FREQUENTLY ASKED QUESTIONS

 How long do your products last?

-Our products are composed of mostly natural oils and waxes.
-As with many natural products, they can go “off” over time.
+Our products are composed of natural oils and waxes.
+As with all natural products, they should be stored out of extreme heat or cold.
 It is recommended that you use our products within a year.

 Why do you use plastic bottles if you claim to be sustainable?
 Can I recycle them?